-- (1) Many of precast frame-type units can be fabricated with skew angles up to 45°.
+- Many of precast frame-type units can be fabricated with skew angles up to 45°.
 This characteristic is useful when phased construction is proposed.
-When used for phased construction with shallow highway pavements, no temporary shoring is needed at the phase construction joint to support the fill or pavement. - (2) Frame units provide a simpler traffic railing/headwall connection than arch-topped units.
+When used for phased construction with shallow highway pavements, no temporary shoring is needed at the phase construction joint to support the fill or pavement. - 2.
+Frame units provide a simpler traffic railing/headwall connection than arch-topped units. - 3.
+Frame units provide a hydraulic opening greater than arches of equivalent clear span when flowing full.

-- (3) Frame units provide a hydraulic opening greater than arches of equivalent clear span when flowing full. - (4) Precast frame units can be fabricated by some manufacturers with any increment of span length up to 40 feet, although typical span length increments are 2 feet. - (5) Maximum rise of the units is normally limited to 10 feet due to shipping and handling considerations.
-Investigate the need for a pedestal wall when a larger rise is necessary.
+- 4. Precast frame units can be fabricated by some manufacturers with any increment of span length up to 40 feet, although typical span length increments are 2 feet. - 5.
+Maximum rise of the units is normally limited to 10 feet due to shipping and handling considerations.
+If a larger rise is necessary, the designer should investigate the need for a pedestal wall.

-265.3 Foundation Design
+33.3 Foundation Design

 All structures discussed in this chapter, regardless of span and height of fill, are considered buried structures in regard to foundation design.
-There is no requirement for seismic analysis; however, this may change in the future as more research is completed.
+Thus, there is no requirement for seismic analysis.
+This may change in the future as more research is completed.

-For culverts with spans greater than or equal to 20 feet, foundation recommendations are provided in the Bridge Geotechnical Report (Phase I) and included in the Bridge Development Report (BDR).
+For culverts with spans greater than or equal to 20 feet, foundation recommendations are provided to the designer in the Bridge Geotechnical Report (Phase I) and included in the Bridge Development Report BDR).
 Foundation design parameters for culverts with spans less than 20 feet are provided by the District Geotechnical Engineer or the Department's Geotechnical Engineering consultant.
 Foundation recommendations and design parameters must include factored bearing resistance, predicted total and differential settlements, and any required excavation and replacement to ensure proper behavior of the foundation.